-Parents of students under 18 years old, students 18 years and older, and parents of dependent students 18 years and older have a right to review school records.
+Parents of students under 18 years and older, and parents of dependent students 18 years and older have a right to review school records.
 Parents have a right to review their child's record only.
 No information will be given regarding the records of other students.
 In disciplinary matters where two or more students are involved, parents do not have a right to confidential information regarding disciplinary measures taken with other students.